Magical girl: 2000–present: Expanding demographic and parody works

 After the end of Ojamajo Doremi (1999), Toei Animation's first original magical girl anime series since 1985, Pretty Cure was broadcast in 2004, with new installments broadcast yearly.
 Similar to Sailor Moon, Pretty Cure drew influences from tokusatsu hero shows, but unlike the former, it was heavily focused on action and used the same talents who worked on Kamen Rider and Super Sentai.
 This helped the series achieve widespread demographic appeal outside of young girls.

 At the same time, the target demographic of magical girl shows expanded.
 With more late-night anime being produced in the early 2000s, magical girl shows aimed at an older male demographic were produced, a notable one being Magical Girl Lyrical Nanoha (2004), a spin-off originating from the adult game series Triangle Heart.
 As the series were targeted towards older audiences, this allowed for dark and mature themes to be explored, including death and the price of magical power.
 The magical girl genre earned renewed popularity in the 2010s with the advent of Puella Magi Madoka Magica (2011), whose mature themes and darker approach earned acclaim from viewers and critics outside the conventional audience group.
 Other examples of late-night magical girl anime include Day Break Illusion (2013) and Fate/Kaleid Liner Prisma Illya (2013).
 Though transforming heroine shows remain popular, traditional magical girl series featuring witches demonstrating the importance of hopes and dreams, such as Tweeny Witches (2004) and Little Witch Academia (2013) were still produced.

 In addition to late-night magical girl series, media exploring the idea of male characters as magical girls (colloquially known as "magical boys") were introduced, most of them as comedic parodies.
 Kimagure Orange Road (1985) introduced audiences to the idea of a "magical boy" character.
 Cute High Earth Defense Club Love!
 (2015) features a cast of male characters parodying the magical girl concepts combined with growing interest in bishōnen shows aimed at a fujoshi audience.
 Other magical boy parodies include Is This a Zombie?
 (2011) and Magical Girl Ore (2018).

 Concepts and themes

 Femininity and youth

-Magical girl series use elements associated with female interests, such as accessories associated with femininity, child-rearing, and romance.
+Magical girl series use elements associated with female interests, such as accessories associated with traditional femininity, child-rearing, and romance.
 Magical girl characters are typically 10 to 14 years old, with cute features and an appearance resembling a princess or an idol singer.
 Older women are usually portrayed as villains.
 Professor Bill Ellis noted that in traditional Japanese folklore, powerful women were depicted to be monstrous, similar to Oni.